-Board or State Assoc ciation Address City State Zip Official N Notice of Hearin ng (Arbitratio n) In the case ofComplainant VS Complainant Above parties are hereby notified: Respondent (1) The Chairperson of the Hearing Panel has desig nated the 20 A.M./P.M. at P Month , 20Year Time as the time for hearing the above case, which Article 17 of the Code of Ethics or in the Code Arbitration Guidelines, Appendix II to Part Ten h is a hearing conc of Ethics and Arbit erning the arbitra (2) You are hereby notified to appear at the time an Panel is preferred, parties and witnesses to arbivideoconference at the discretion of the Hearing tration hearings may (3) The members of the Hearing Panel appointed to • hear the case are: (4) Parties are strongly encouraged to provide any a other party(ies) and to the association prior to the the hearing process and prevent costly, unnecess ne day of the hearing (5) Either party may be represented by counsel, and present fifteen (15) days before the hearing to the Failure to provide this notice will not invalidate a if the Hearing Panel determines that the rights of e Board and the other party's right to legal party including control representation, but ounsel's name, addre it may result in a con ess, and phone number (6) Each party must provide a list of the names of t not less than fifteen (15) days prior to the hearin designated for the hearing.
-All parties appearing ng.
-Each party shall arrange for his wi tnesses to be presen it at the time and place (7) The parties shall not discuss the case with any m hearing and prior to announcement of the decisi g Panel or the Boa ard of Directors prior r to the hearing or afte (8) The parties to an arbitration proceeding are encorprovide written notice of such settlement to the m by joint agreemer nt at any time and shal Respectfully submitted, Type/Print Sig nature , Professional St tandards Administrato Board or State Assoc ciation Dated:, 20 Parties' requests for continuances shall only be granted chair determines that denying the continuance would der quent specified date, o or when the hearing pane
+Form #A-9 Вог ard or State Associa tion Address City State Zip Official Notice e of Hearing g (Arbitratio on) In the case ofComplainant vs Complainant Above parties are hereby notified: Respondent (1) The Chairperson of the Hearing Panel has designated t the , 20 A.M./P.M. at Day Month Year as the time for hearing the above case, which is a latticle 17 of the Code of Ethics or in the Code of Eth Arbitration Guidelines, Appendix II to Part Ten , for you are hereby notified to appear at the time and placed Panel is preferred, parties and witnesses to arbitration hearing concer tics and Arbitra our review. e so designated. tion Manual of Although testi the bylaws of the B mony provided in p oard.
+Attached are the erson before a Hearing videoconference at the discretion of the Hearing Panel (3) The members of the Hearing Panel appointed to hear the Chair. e permitted to p articipate in nearing gs by teleconference of (4) Parties are strongly encouraged to provide any and all other party(ies) and to the association prior to the day of the hearing process and prevent costly, unnecessary co of the hearing.
+I (5) Either party may be represented by counsel, and each present fifteen (15) days before the hearing to the Board Failure to provide this notice will not invalidate a party' if the Hearing Panel determines that the rights of any of l and the other p s right to legal re arty including coepresentation, bu ounsel's name, addre nt may result in a con ess, and phone number (6) Each party must provide a list of the names of the with not less than fifteen (15) days prior to the hearing.
+Each designated for the hearing.
+All parties appearing at the ch party shall ar range for his wi tnesses to be preser nt at the time and place (7) The parties shall not discuss the case with any member hearing and prior to announcement of the decision. r of the Hearing Panel or the Boa ard of Directors prio r to the hearing or after (8) The parties to an arbitration proceeding are encourage provide written notice of such settlement to the Profess nt at any time and shall Respectfully submitted, Type/Print Signa ture , Professional S tandards Administrator Ros ard or State Associa tion Dated:, 20

+^{}Parties' requests for continuances shall only be granted when all parties mutually agree to a subsequent specified date, or when the hearing panel chair determines that denying the continuance would deny the requestor a fair hearing.